jeandiogo/locker/README.md

 locker::xwrite("a.txt", "value", ':', 42);                               //exclusively writes multiple data to a file locker::xwrite<true>("a.txt", "order", ':', 66);                         //use template argument to append data instead of overwrite

-locker::xflush("a.txt", my_vector);                                      //exclusively writes binary data to a file (data must be an std::vector of any integral type) locker::xflush<true>("a.txt", my_vector);                                //use template argument to append data instead of overwrite locker::xflush("a.txt", my_data_pointer, my_data_size);                  //one can also send a raw void pointer and the length in bytes of the data to be written
+locker::xflush("a.txt", my_vector);                                      //exclusively writes binary data to a file (data must be an std::vector of any arithmetic type) locker::xflush<true>("a.txt", my_vector);                                //use template argument to append data instead of overwrite locker::xflush("a.txt", my_data_pointer, my_data_size);                  //one can also send a raw void pointer and the length in bytes of the data to be written

-locker::memory_map_t my_map = locker::xmap("a.txt");                     //exclusively maps a file to memory and returns a container that behaves like an array, throws if file does not exist or is not a regular file locker::memory_map_t my_map = locker::xmap<char>("a.txt");               //the type underlying the array can be designated at instantiation via template argument (must be an integral type), default is unsigned char locker::memory_map_t my_map = locker::xmap<int>("a.txt");                //note that trailing bytes will be ignored if size of file is not a multiple of the size of the designated type unsigned char my_var = my_map.at(N);                                     //gets the N-th memory position of the file based on the size of designated type, throws if N excedess file's range unsigned char my_var = my_map[N];                                        //same, but does not check range
+locker::memory_map_t my_map = locker::xmap("a.txt");                     //exclusively maps a file to memory and returns a container that behaves like an array, throws if file does not exist or is not a regular file locker::memory_map_t my_map = locker::xmap<char>("a.txt");               //the type underlying the array can be designated at instantiation via template argument (must be an arithmetic type), default is unsigned char locker::memory_map_t my_map = locker::xmap<int>("a.txt");                //note that trailing bytes will be ignored if size of file is not a multiple of the size of the designated type unsigned char my_var = my_map.at(N);                                     //gets the N-th memory position of the file based on the size of designated type, throws if N excedess file's range unsigned char my_var = my_map[N];                                        //same, but does not check range